Remo Fernandes: 1977–1985: Career beginnings

 After graduating, Fernandes traveled across Europe and North Africa between 1977 and 1980, performing with fusion rock bands and even releasing an album, Rock Synergie, in Paris in 1979.
 He then returned to Goa and immersed himself in its hippie culture.
 He met a group of travelling European artists, who named themselves the Amsterdam Balloon Company, and began playing at their concerts at Baga.
 He even invited them to perform at Miramar Beach.
 Later, Remo performed in Amsterdam with Lucas Amor, the violinist in this group, and release a record called Venus and the Moon in 1981.
 He also formed his own band of fusion music called Indiana with bass guitarist Abel, tabla player Lala and the percussionist Bondo.

 Remo recorded his maiden album Goan Crazy (in 1984) and a subsequent album Old Goan Gold (in 1985) on a four-track cassette TEAC Portastudio recorder in his home under the banner of 'Goana Records'.
 In these albums he played all the instruments, sang all voices, and was the only composer of its music and lyrics.
 He engineered the recording and mixing and designed the album covers.
-He had cassettes produced in Bombay and personally distributed the cassettes from shop to shop in Goa with an illustrated book of poems he wrote (called Leads), and postcards and T-shirts he designed.
+He had cassettes produced in Bombay and personally distributed the cassettes from shop to shop in Goa with an illustrated book of poems he wrote (called Leads, published in 1980), and postcards and T-shirts he designed for his company, Gowana.

+1985: First marriage

+On 13 January 1985, he married a young Frenchwoman named Michele Delahaye.
+Together, they have two sons, Noah and Jonah.
+He has an ancestral home in the village of Siolim, in Bardez taluka of Goa, where they all lived.
+Remo and Michele later separated.